 As we go up the fingerboard on a lower string, we eventually will start to play notes that sound higher than the next open string.
-Many composers use this peculiarity to create special string crossing effects that would be impossible to obtain on non-string instruments.
-Playing these passages is a bit like like doing handwriting backwards or looking at the world upside-down (or through a distorting mirror).
-It requires a certain amount of mental gymnastics in order not to get confused about which string we are on (bow level control).
+Many composers use this peculiarity to create special string crossing effects with the higher open string that are impossible to obtain on non-string instruments.
+The fact that the open string rings on (continues resonating) even while we are playing higher notes (on the lower string) creates a very unique acoustic phenomenon, taking us into a very strange and beautiful sound world.
+Playing these passages requires a certain amount of mental gymnastics to avoid getting confused about which string we are on (bow level control).
+This is a little like doing handwriting backwards or looking at the world upside-down (or through a distorting mirror).
 This is why we call these passages “upside down” string crossings.
-Perhaps an even better word to describe these special effects would be “warped”.
-They take us into a very strange and beautiful sound world.

 Compare now the difference between how these passages sound when we play exactly the same notes, but now without any special “upside-down” string crossing effects.
-The sequence of notes is identical but “the music” is now completely different.
-Suddenly, those exact same notes sound positively boring!!
+The sequence of notes is identical but “the music” now sounds very different.
+Suddenly, those exact same notes sound quite boring!!

 And now, to discover just how much of the bowing difficulty of these passages is mental rather than physical, try playing the original passages, with the correct string crossing effect, but now without the left hand (we will use only the open strings).
 In the 9 bars of our first original example, the same bowing string crossing pattern is repeated identically on each and every beat which is why it is shown below as only 2 bars with repeats: